Explore by Topic

 And let’s not forget investing apps going wild this year.
 Average Joes got into investing in a big way by signing up for Robinhood, Webull, Fidelity and other platforms.
 Many of these newbie investors became avid members of the infamous Reddit forum r/wallstreetbets — its motto “Like 4chan found a Bloomberg terminal.”
 Investors pumped up companies like GameStop and AMC in an effort to stick it to hedge fund managers shorting the stock while making a mint at the same time.
 Their actions reverberated so loudly that news outlets, from CNBC to The Wall Street Journal, took big notice.

-As 2021 draws to a close, many of these big trends and events may continue or fade, such as the labour and chip shortages and the need for government stimulus.
+As 2021 draws to a close, many of these big trends and events may continue or fade, such as the labor and chip shortages and the need for government stimulus.
 But brighter days are undoubtedly ahead as increasing numbers of people get vaccinated and world economies adapt to this brave new world.
 Will 2022 be just as interesting as 2021?
 Stay tuned.